New Democratic Army – Kachin: Leader

 Zahkung Ting Ying is a Ngochang from the Yunnan Frontier.
-In 1968, he split from Kachin Independence Army and joined the Communist Party Burma and established the CPB's 101 War Zone with Zaluman, another KIA defector.
-In 2016, he was expelled from the Union Parliament for breaking a lot of election laws while campaigning.
+In 1968, he split from Kachin Independence Army and joined the Communist Party of Burma and established the CPB's 101 War Zone with Zaluman, another KIA defector.
+In 2016, he was expelled from the Pyidaungsu Hluttaw for violating election laws while campaigning.

 Illegal rare-earth mining

-It was reported that illegal rare earth mining has surged in NDA-K held areas near the Chinese border following the February 2021 coup.
-Environmental groups estimate that there are more than 100 rare earth mines in the area controlled by the militia, where Chinese investors was looking for the resource as Beijing cracked down on illegal mining within China.
+Illegal rare earth mining has surged in NDA-K held areas bordering China following the 2021 Myanmar coup d'état.
+In April 2021, 100 rare earth mines were found in the area controlled by the militia.
+As the Chinese government cracked down on domestic rare earth mining, it has outsourced the destructive mining to Kachin State.
+As of March 2022, 2,700 mining collection pools scattered across 300 separate locations were found in Kachin State, encompassing the area of Singapore, and an exponential increase from 2016.
+Zahkung Ting Ying and other militia leaders have profited from this extractive industry.
+In December 2021, US$200 million in rare earths were exported to China.